 BI 110 Natural World Domain Laboratory, CH 100 Discovering Chemistry Laboratory, and PH 100 Discovering Physics Laboratory are 1 credit laboratory course that fulfills the requirement of the Natural World domain for transfer students who have taken a non-laboratory based non-major course before transferring into Mount Mercy.

 Note: Students should consult accelerated/online and traditional course schedules to determine course availability and delivery format.

 Developmental, remedial, vocational, test out, or experiential learning college credit is not transferable to Mount Mercy.
 A maximum of 63 semester hours (non-technical) from two-year, regionally-accredited, associate degree granting institutions will be accepted.
-(See exceptions for business department majors, early childhood majors, and outdoor conservation majors).
+(See exceptions for business department majors, early childhood majors, healthcare leadership majors, and outdoor conservation majors).
 There is no limit to the number of semester hours that will be accepted from a four-year, regionally-accredited institution.
 Credit earned at non-regionally accredited institutions may be accepted in transfer on a case-by-case-basis.
 Students should complete a petition to have credit from non-regionally accredited institutions reviewed.